MKGitHub/UIPheonix/README.md

 * Using Git: `git clone https://github.com/MKGitHub/UIPheonix.git` then add `UIPheonix.swift` to your Xcode project.
 * Manual Way: Add `UIPheonix.swift` to your Xcode project.
-* Using Carthage: In your Cartfile add `github "MKGitHub/UIPheonix" ~> 3.0` then `carthage update --no-build` then add `UIPheonix.swift` to your Xcode project.
+* Using Carthage: In your Cartfile add `github "MKGitHub/UIPheonix" ~> 3` then add `UIPheonix.swift` to your Xcode project.
 * Using Swift Package Manager: swift-tools-version:4.2
 * CocoaPods support has been removed! 🙌🙏🎉 Never use CocoaPods! 💀